tox-dev/tox/docs/how-to/usage.rst

             { replace = "if", condition = "factor.darwin or factor.win32", then = [["pytest"]] },
         ]

+.. tab:: INI

+    .. code-block:: ini

+        [testenv]
+        commands =
+            linux: pytest --numprocesses=auto
+            darwin,win32: pytest

 Settings without a platform factor apply to all platforms.
 This is ideal for most cross-platform projects.

 **Platform skipping** - Skip entire environments when platform doesn't match:

-.. tab:: INI

-    .. code-block:: ini

-        [testenv]
-        platform = linux

 .. tab:: TOML